-Trade receivables are non-interest bearing and generally on 30 to 90 days (2019: 30 to 90 days) terms.
+Trade receivables are non-interest bearing and generally on 30 to 90 days (2020: 30 to 90 days) terms.
 They are recognised at their original invoice amounts which represent their fair values on initial recognition.

 Impairment for trade receivables that do not contain significant financing component are recognised based on the simplified approach using the lifetime expected credit losses.
-The Group uses an allowance matrix to measure the expected credit loss of trade receivables.
+The Group uses an allowance matrix to measure the expected credit loss of trade receivables based on grouping of receivables sharing the same credit risk characteristics and past due days.
 Expected loss rates are calculated using the roll rate method.